inficen/eslint-plugin-prefer-types/README.md

 ## Usage

-Add `prefer-types` to the plugins section of your `.eslintrc` configuration file.
+Add `@inficen/prefer-types` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {